XuanjiaZ/FastDrag/README.md

 ## License
-Code related to the DragDiffusion algorithm is under Apache 2.0 license.
+Code related to the FastDrag algorithm is under Apache 2.0 license.

 ## BibTeX